cynraw/Python_programming_PLP/README.md

 Writing is essential for saving data, like storing a user’s progress or keeping a record.

 write(): Overwrites content, while append() allowing adding without deleting.

+## Exception Handling
+Basic Structure of try-except Blocks ⚙️

+try: Runs code that might throw an error.

+except: Catches the error, allowing you to respond without crashing.